openethereum/pwasm-tutorial/README.md

 We've added a second argument `TokenClient` to the `eth_abi` macro as a second argument (it is optional) -- this way we ask to generate a _client_ implementation for `TokenInterface` trait and name it as `TokenClient`.
 First one requests the name for the Endpoint implementation, which is used internally in the contract to hide away dispatching of the interface methods, turning Ethereum ABI-encoded payloads into calls to the corresponding `TokenContract` methods with deserialized params.
-Client, created via the second argeument, is doing the opposite, providing a Rust wrapper for Ethereum ABI-compatible calls to any interface-compatible contract on chain.
+Client, created via the second argument, is doing the opposite, providing a Rust wrapper for Ethereum ABI-compatible calls to any interface-compatible contract on chain.

 Let's suppose we've deployed a token contract on `0x7BA4324585CB5597adC283024819254345CD7C62` address.
 That's how we can make calls to it.